Who we are and what we do

 Runnymead Hut was the fourth hut built by club members, this time in the Mangatangi Valley, Hunua Ranges.
 It was a basic hut made of punga logs and Malthoid (a bitumen impregnated fabric).
 It no longer exists as the waters of the Mangatangi water reservoir now cover the site to a depth of approximately ten metres.
 Built in 1949 it lasted until 1966 when the reservoir was filled.

-The A Frame was constructed on a site just above Ruapehu Hut in 1966 by contract labour assisted substantially by club members.
-The A Frame is our fifth hut.
-It has remained in its original design since that time, although a move to enlarge the living and sleeping areas was started in1994.
+The A-Frame was constructed on a site just above Ruapehu Hut in 1966 by contract labour assisted substantially by club members.
+The A-Frame is our fifth hut.
+It remains in its original design, although the living and sleeping areas were enlarged between 1994-1996.

 The club runs popular summer camps for family members in various parts of New Zealand but mainly in the North Island.
 These are planned for the week between Christmas and New Year and have been very well supported since their establishment in 1969.

 A limited-edition club history "55 Years of an Auckland Mountain Club 1929-1984" was published in 1986 and is now becoming a collector's item.